 Observability

-The Solace Agent Mesh CLI includes a built-in visualizer, which provides an interactive web-based UI.
+The Solace Agent Mesh web UI includes a built-in workflow viewer, which provides an interactive web-based UI for each user query and its corresponding response.
 This visualizer allows you to:

 - Track the complete life cycle of a stimulus (request) as it moves through the system.

-- Monitor all registered agents and their activity in real-time.
+- Monitor all participating agents and their activity in real-time.

 Broker Observability